AntoninPvr/OrangePI_Base_CM4_Case/README.md

 Clearance is 0.2mm for all parts to facilitate assembly.
 No support is needed.

 4x M2.5x24mm flat-head screws and 4x M2.5 nuts are needed to assemble the case.

+3x M2.5x24mm flat-head screws and 3x M2.5 nuts can be add.

 ## Boot/Reset/Recovery button
 3 integrated buttons are available on the top part of the enclosure.